caffe2/caffe2.github.io/README.md

+## Please Note: Caffe2 APIs are being deprecated
+Caffe2 is now a part of PyTorch.

+While the APIs will continue to work, we encourage you to use the PyTorch APIs.

+Read more [here](https://caffe2.ai/blog/2018/05/02/Caffe2_PyTorch_1_0.html) or visit [pytorch.org](https://pytorch.org/)

 ## User Documentation for Caffe2

 This directory will contain the user and feature documentation for Caffe2.
 The documentation will be hosted on GitHub pages.